Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 17

 worry herself to death if he

-were ordered out of France &
+were ordered out to France &

 of course he might be sent out

-any day if he remained in service
+any day if he remained in Service

-if they should get short of doctors
+if they should get short of Doctors

 over here.
 I guess Violet will